apache/fury/docs/protocols/xlang_object_graph_spec.md

   an enum.
 - list: a sequence of objects.
 - set: an unordered set of unique elements.
 - map: a map of key-value pairs.
+Mutable types such as `list/map/set/array/tensor/arrow` are not allowed as key of map.
 - time types:
     - duration: an absolute length of time, independent of any calendar/timezone, as a count of nanoseconds.
     - timestamp: a point in time, independent of any calendar/timezone, as a count of nanoseconds.
 The count is relative